Top 10 Hit Movies That Were Initially Rejected by Studios

 1 Star Wars: Episode IV - A New Hope

 Most studio executives failed to see the potential in George Lucas' concept for Star Wars.
 The screenplay George Lucas had written for Star Wars was said to not be so great at the time.
-It's understandable why they've turn it down, since during that time sci-fi movies were considered to be a huge risk, especially for a newcomer.
+It's understandable why they turned it down, since during that time sci-fi movies were considered to be a huge risk, especially for a newcomer.
 After United Artists and Universal passed on the project, George Lucas eventually found a home for Star Wars at 20th Century Fox.
 However, the studio essentially invested in Lucas rather than the concept itself.

 2 Back to the Future

 In the early '80s, Robert Zemeckis had a deal to write for Columbia Pictures.
-Everything was in line for a great film, until Columbia decided they wanted nothing to do with the project, as it was thought to be too family-friendly.
-Other studios couldn't see the potential in it, either, and various drafts of the film were also rejected.
+Everything was in line for a great film until Columbia decided they wanted nothing to do with the project, as it was thought to be too family-friendly.
+Other studios couldn't see the potential in it either, and various drafts of the film were also rejected.
 Ironically, Disney turned it down as well, as they thought that the film was not family-friendly enough.
-Finally, Zemeckis and Gale tapped their friend Steven Spielberg to back the movie, after being turned down by studios over 40 times.
+Finally, Zemeckis and Gale tapped their friend Steven Spielberg to back the movie after being turned down by studios over 40 times.

 3 Pulp Fiction